nachocaru/xaprb.com/content/blog/2008-06-28-mysql-challenge-limit-rows-accessed-not-rows-returned.md

 +----------+
 5 rows in set (0.00 sec)</pre>

 But that query actually accessed 25 rows.
-What if I want to say &#8220;return up to 5 rows, but don&#8217;t read any more than 20 rows to find them?&#8221;
+What if I want to say "return up to 5 rows, but don't read any more than 20 rows to find them?"

-Right now I&#8217;ve got the following:
+Right now I've got the following:

 <pre>mysql&gt; select actor_id, @rows
     -&gt; from actor, (select @rows := 0) as x where